K-12 Visits to the Science Center and Planetarium

 Both of which last about 60 to 75 minutes and are meant to assist your science teaching.
 We have several planetarium presentations and science activities currently available.

-To see what they are and choose the one you want for your students, check the list, but please be aware that among the science activities that we offer are some that were designed to be aligned with the old California Science Standards.
-We will keep them on the list for another few years, i.e. until the New Generation Science Standards (NGSS) are fully implemented.
-In the meantime we are developing new activities based on these new standards.
+To see what they are and choose the one you want for your students please check the list.
+Be aware, however, that among the science activities that we offer are some that were designed to be aligned with the old California Science Standards: they are still available should you wish to select them for your students.
+We also have activities that match the New Generation Science Standards (NGSS).

 To see the list click here, and please review this list a week or two before your visit, since it may contain recent additions, and let us know if you change your choice of activity.

-The times reserved for visits are Tuesday, Thursday and Friday mornings between 9:30 and 12.
+The times reserved for visits are usually Tuesday, Thursday and Friday mornings between 9:30 and 12.

 II.
 WHAT YOU NEED TO DO